Contributor Guide

 Our apps and website are translated through Weblate: A libre web-based translation management system.
 In order to submit translations, you should:

 Once you’ve selected a project, you can provide suggestions for strings that have not yet been translated, or suggest changes to strings that have already been translated.
 These suggestions will be evaluated by a translation team member and they will choose the most appropriate one.
-For more information about Weblate, you can refer to its documentation.
+For more information about Weblate, you can refer to its .

 Style Guides